 1. Relationship to the resident named in the cover letter? ☐ My Spouse/ Partner 5.
-Do you expect your family member to live in this or ☐ My Parent any other nursing home permanently? ☐ My Mother-in-law/ Father-in-law □ Yes □ My Grandparent □ No □ My Aunt/ Uncle □ Don't Know □ My Sister/ Brother □ My Child 6.
+Do you expect your family member to live in this or □ My Parent any other nursing home permanently? ☐ My Mother-in-law/ Father-in-law □ Yes ☐ My Grandparent □No □ My Aunt/ Uncle □ Don't Know ☐ My Sister/ Brother □ My Child 6.
 In the last 6 months.
-Has your family member ever , □ My Friend shared a room with another person at this nursing □ Other (please print.) home? □ Yes 2.
+Has your family member ever □ My Friend shared a room with another person at this nursing □ Other (please print.) home? □ Yes 2.
 For this survey, the phrase "family member" refers □ No to the resident (person) named in the cover letter.
-7. Been a start week also and a survey Is your family member now living in the nursing 7.
-Does your family member have serious memory home listed in the cover letter? problems because of Alzheimer's disease, dementia, □ Yes - If Yes, Go to Question 4 stroke, accident, or something else? □ No □ Yes □ No 3.
+7. Doos your family member have serious memory Is your family member now living in the nursing 7.
+Does your family member have serious memory home listed in the cover letter? problems because of Alzheimer's disease, dementia, □ Yes - If Yes, Go to Question 4 stroke, accident, or something else? □ No □ Yes 2.
+Manage of another manage and disable an □ No 3.
 Was your family member discharged from this 8.
-In the last 6 months, how often was your family facility or did he or she die? member capable of making decisions about his or ☐ Discharged - if you checked discharged, please her own daily life, such as when to get up, what stop completing this survey and return it in the clothes to wear, and which activities to do? postage paid envelope provided. □ Never ☐ Deceased - If you family member is deceased; □ Sometimes we understand that you may not want to fill out a □ Usually survey at this time.
-If this is the case, please □ Always check the box indicating that your family member □ Always is deceased and return the survey in the enclosed 9.
+In the last 6 months, how often was your family facility or did he or she die? member capable of making decisions about his or □ Discharged - if you checked discharged, please her own daily life, such as when to get up, what stop completing this survey and return it in the clothes to wear, and which activities to do? postage paid envelope provided. □ Never □ Deceased - If you family member is deceased; □ Sometimes we understand that you may not want to fill out a □ Usually survey at this time.
+If this is the case, please □ Always check the box indicating that your family member =,• is deceased and return the survey in the enclosed 9.
 In the last 6 months, about how many times did you envelope. visit your family member in the nursing home?
-If you would like to do the rest of the survey we □ 0-1 time in last 6 months - Go to Question 53 • ☐ 2-5 times in the last 6 months would be very grateful for your feedback.
-Please ☐ 6-10 times in the last 6 months answer the questions about your family member's ☐ 11-20 times in the last 6 months last six months at the nursing home.
-Thank you for ☐ More than 20 times in the last 6 months. your help.
+If you would like to do the rest of the survey we \Box 0-1 time in last 6 months - Go to Question 53 would be very grateful for your feedback.
+Please ☐ 2-5 times in the last 6 months answer the questions about your family member's \Box 6-10 times in the last 6 months last six months at the nursing home.
+Thank you for $\ \square$ 11-20 times in the last 6 months your help. $\hfill\Box$ More than 20 times in the last 6 months.
 4. In total about how long has your family member 10.
-In the last 6 months, during any of your visits, did lived in this nursing home? you try to find a nurse, licensed practical nurse or □ Less than 1 month personal care attendant for any reason? ☐ 1 month to almost 3 months □ Yes □ 3 months to almost 6 months □ No - If no, Go to Question 12 □ 6 months to almost 12 months □ 12 months or longer
+In the last 6 months, during any of your visits, did lived in this nursing home? you try to find a nurse, licensed practical nurse or □ Less than 1 month personal care attendant for any reason? □ 1 month to almost 3 months □ Yes □ 3 months to almost 6 months □ No - If no, Go to Question 12 □ 6 months to almost 12 months □ 12 months or longer